 How do I detect and remove paid features?

 If you’re not sure which paid feature(s) are enabled in your typeform, just click the Publish button at the top-left of the screen.
 You’ll see the list of paid features enabled in your typeform:

 You can quickly check the questions in your typeform that have one or more paid features by looking for the little ‘Trial’ icons in the Editor panel.

 You need to remove all paid features, or all questions that take you above the 10 question limit if you want to share your typeform without upgrading your account.

 Once you’ve removed all paid features, you have to make your typeform public again.
 To do this, click the Publish button.
 It will turn grey, and your typeform is now shareable again:

 Below we explain how to detect if certain paid features are present in your typeform and how to remove them.

 Logic and calculations

-Logic is a paid feature that you’ll have to remove from your typeform to publish it.
+Logic is a paid feature on some accounts that you’ll have to remove from your typeform to publish it.

 Outcome quiz is a Simple Logic type that sends people to different Endings based on their answers.